coastalwhite/WasmSVGGraphics/README.md

 -   Automatically detect if two shapes are the same, so only a single SVG _\<def\>_ will get added to the DOM
 -   Declare named items/containers for later adjustments, such as hiding, reshowing and repositioning

+# Changelog

+## 1.0.1

+-   Added support for _svg_definitions 0.2.0_, which introduces more svg elements and attributes

 # Note

-Version 0.3.0 is tested to be stable, and can be used in development.
+Version 1.0.1 is tested to be stable, and can be used in development.

 This crate is still under development, but most API calls for 1.0.0 are complete.
 If any bugs are found please submit a issue or a pull request at: